woudc/woudc-data-registry/README.md

 Where `<status>` is either `Pass` or `Fail`, depending on how the file reported in that line fared in processing.

-The operator report is a more in-depth error-log in CSV format, with a filename like `operator-report-<date>-runx.csv`, with `x` being the same integer as in the run report.
+The operator report is a more in-depth error log in CSV format, with a filename like `operator-report-<date>.csv`.
 Operator reports contain one line per error or warning that happened during the processing run.
 The operator report is meant to be a human-readable log which makes specific errors easy to find and diagnose.

 ### Development